j624364/asca-rust/doc.md

 ```

 ### Variables
-Variables are

 Variables are declared by using the `=` operator, followed by a number.
 This number can then be used later in the rule to invoke the variable.
-Currently, only matrices and groups can be assigned to a variable.
+Currently; matrices, groups, and syllables can be assigned to a variable.

 Using variables, we can implement metathesis without need of the `&` operator.
 ```